Diocletianic Persecution: Italy and Spain

-Maximian probably seized the Christian property in Rome quite easily—Roman cemeteries were noticeable, and Christian meeting places could have been easily found out.
+Maximian probably seized the Christian property in Rome quite easily since Roman cemeteries were noticeable, and Christian meeting places could have been easily found out.
 Senior churchmen would have been similarly prominent.
-The bishop of Rome Marcellinus died in 304, during the persecution, but how he died is disputed among historians: Eusebius wrote in his Historia Ecclesiastica that Marcellinus was "brought away by the persecution", an obscure phrase that may refer to his martyrdom or to the fact that he fled the city.
+The Bishop of Rome, Marcellinus, died in 304, during the persecution, but how he died is disputed among historians: Eusebius wrote in his Historia Ecclesiastica that Marcellinus was "brought away by the persecution", an obscure phrase that may refer to his martyrdom or to the fact that he fled the city.
 Others assert that Marcellinus was a traditor.
 Marcellinus appears in the 4th-century Church's depositio episcoporum but not its feriale, or calendar of feasts, where all Marcellinus's predecessors from Fabian had been listed—a "glaring" absence, in the opinion of historian John Curran.
 Within forty years, Donatists began spreading rumors that Marcellinus had been a traditor and that he had even sacrificed to the pagan gods.
 The tale was embroidered in the 5th-century forgery the "Council of Sinuessa", and the vita Marcelli of the Liber Pontificalis.
 The latter work states that the bishop had indeed apostatised but redeemed himself through martyrdom a few days afterward.

 What followed Marcellinus's act of traditio, if it ever actually happened, is unclear.
 There appears to have been a break in the episcopal succession since his successor, Marcellus I, was not consecrated until either November or December 308; it was likely not possible to elect a new bishop during the persecution.
 In the meantime, two factions diverged in the Roman Church, separating the lapsed (Christians who had complied with the edicts to ensure their own safety) and the rigorists (those who would not compromise with secular authority).
 These two groups clashed in street fights and riots, eventually leading to murders.
 It is said that Marcellus, a rigorist, purged all mention of Marcellinus from church records and removed his name from the official list of bishops.
 Marcellus was banished from the city and died in exile on 16 January 309.

 The persecution was firmly enforced until Maximian's abdication in 305 but started to wane when Constantius (who seemed not to have been enthusiast about it) succeeded as august.
 After Constantius's death, Maxentius took advantage of Galerius's unpopularity in Italy (Galerius had introduced taxation for the city and countryside of Rome for the first time in the history of the empire) to declare himself emperor.
 On 28 October 306, Maxentius convinced the Praetorian Guard to support him, mutiny, and invest him with the purple robes of the emperor.
 Maxentius did not permit religious freedom for Christians in the realm or the restitution of confiscated property.
-The Great Persecution continued until 311 when Constantine arrived at Rome's gates and defeated Maxentius with an army only half as big.
-Maxentius was such a tyrant that the Romans would not open the gates for his defeated, retreating army, but opened them only for the conqueror Constantine.
+The Great Persecution continued until 311, when Constantine arrived at Rome's gates and defeated Maxentius with an army only the size.
+Maxentius was such a tyrant that the Romans would not open the gates for his defeated retreating army but opened them only for the conqueror Constantine.